iamwrong/knowledge_sharing/software_documentation/README.md

-## Where should I store my documentation
+## Use the version control for your documentation

 Ideally the documentation directed to other software engineers should be checked in into the version control system.
 This gives the benefit of having all the documentation:
-* all in the same place
+* All in the same place
-* easy to find
+* Easy to find
-* the documentation is also versioned
+* The documentation is also versioned
-* principle of single source of information
+* Principle of single source of information

 ## Different types of Documentation